 Pro Tip: Stay away from anything that contains sugar or little bits of dried garlic (garlic powder is fine) because these will both burn when you sear the steak at the end.

-Best Smoking Wood Choices for Tomahawk Steaks
+Best Smoking Wood Choices

 Like we've done previously with smoked lamb chops, since you are only smoking these tomahawk steaks for a shorter period of time relative to something like a beef tenderloin or leg of lamb, you can get away with using some stronger flavored smoking woods.